 Overview: (all itinerary is tentative and subject to change)

-Day 1 Reveille at 6am, we will begin our day with a ridge run, a 2 mile run/hike up and down the ridges and valleys at the school grounds so that you can shakedown your gear and get to know the lay of the land, plus wake up to some crisp, clear fresh mountain air.
+Day 1 Reveille at 6am, we will begin our day with Individual Movement Techniques, and the ridge run, a 2 mile run/hike up and down the ridges and valleys at the school grounds so that you can shakedown your gear and get to know the lay of the land, plus wake up to some crisp, clear fresh mountain air.

 Lunch will be MRE’s in the field.